EffectiveASR: A Single-Step Non-Autoregressive Mandarin Speech Recognition Architecture with High Accuracy and Inference Speed: Experiments

 \subsection{Experimental Setup}

 The proposed method is evaluated on two public Mandarin corpus: 178 hours AISHELL-1 \cite{bu2017aishell} and 1000 hours AISHELL-2 \cite{du2018aishell}.
 We use 80-channel filter banks computed from a 25 ms window with a stride of 10 ms as features.
 SpecAugment \cite{park2019specaugment} and speed perturbation are used for data augmentation for all experiments.
 The sizes of the vocabulary for the AISHELL-1 and AISHELL-2 tasks are $4,233$ and $5,208$, respectively.
-The EfficientASR model is built in base and large size.
-For both sizes, the layers of \{mel-encoder, text-encoder, alignment predictor, decoder\} are set to \{12, 1, 2, 6\}, while attention head of base model is $4$ with hidden dimension $256$ and attention head of large model is $6$ with hidden dimension $384$.
+The EffectiveASR model is built in base and large size.
+For both sizes, the layer numbers of \{mel-encoder, text-encoder, alignment predictor, decoder\} are set to \{12, 1, 2, 6\}, while the attention heads number of base model is $4$ with hidden dimension of $256$ and the attention heads number of large model is $6$ with hidden dimension of $384$.
 The hyperparameter $\lambda$ in Eq. (\ref{loss}) is set to $1.0$ and the learnable hyperparameter $\sigma$ in Eq. (\ref{gaussian_att}) is initialized with $0.5$.
-The proposed models are developed based on ESPnet \cite{watanabe2018espnet} \footnote{https://github.com/espnet/espnet.git}, and other configurations can be found there.
-All experiments were performed on $8$ NVIDIA Tesla V100 GPUs.
+The proposed models are developed by ESPnet \cite{watanabe2018espnet} \footnote{https://github.com/espnet/espnet.git}, which is a popular open-source ASR toolkit.
+All experiments are performed on $8$ NVIDIA Tesla V100 GPUs, following the default configurations of ESPnet.

 We use the character error rate (CER) to evaluate the performance of different models and the real-time factor (RTF) to measure the inference speed.